khaldounalhalabi/ososs-test/README.md

 ## requirements:

-php 8.2 , composers , sqlite or mysql
+php 8.2 , composer , sqlite or mysql

 ## How to set up the project